-Children are incredibly tech-savvy nowadays.
-Even the youngest kids know how to use gadgets and install free apps on them.
+Our generation is incredibly tech-savvy.
+Even the youngest one knows how to use gadgets and install free apps on them.
 However, they have no idea about online safety and often download alluring but dangerous stuff.

-Some apps that kids find on Google Play may contain violent or mature content.
+Some apps that you find on Google Play may contain violent or mature content.
 So, parents are recommended to set restrictions on Android devices used by kids.

 In this article, we’ll tell you about three ways to restrict apps on Android without kids knowing.